Timeline - Violence in Syria

 March 18 - Security forces kill three protesters in southern Deraa, residents say.
 The demonstrators were demanding political freedoms and an end to corruption.

-March 22 - Hundreds of people march in Deraa and Nawa demanding freedom in the fifth straight day of demonstrations.
+March 22 - Hundreds of people march in Deraa and Nawa demanding freedom in the fifth straight day of demonstrations challenging the government.

-March 24 - President Bashar al-Assad orders the formation of a committee to study scrapping the emergency law in place in Syria for the last 48 years.
-The emergency law is lifted on April 19.
+March 24 - President Bashar al-Assad orders the formation of a committee to raise living standards and study scrapping the emergency law in place in Syria for the last 48 years.

 March 25 - At least 200 people march in Damascus and there are reports of at least 23 dead around the country including, for the first time, in Damascus.